adriancooney/chromecoms/README.md

 # ChromeComs
-### Making messaging between content and background script manageable.
+### Making messaging between content and background scripts manageable.
 ChromeComs is a small framework of two files that makes messaging between content scripts and background scripts manageable.

 ## Getting started